sunblaze/99_bottles_notes/README.md

   - Single Responsibility - The third most important principle
   - Dependency Inversion - The fourth most important principle
   - Interface Segregation - The fifth most important principle and not relevant for dynamic typed languages
+- New code smell - Empty line (usually in a method it shows changing the subject)
+  - Is usually a clue that you're violating the single responsibility principle
+  - Looking up the code small Long Function is a good way to find the next refactoring